sul-dlss-labs/ld4p-marc21-to-xml/README.md

 The explanation of the flags used is as follows:
 ```
 -om (default) MARC records will be written to standard output.
 -kc outputs the catalog key without the a or u prefix.
 Each of the key output options uses the 001 field by default.
 -h outputs items in holdings tags.
--z causes the internal authority control subfields ? and = to be retained
+-z causes the internal authority control subfields ? and = to be retained in the output record.
-       in the output record.
-If the -z flag is not used, the ? and = subfields
-j causes tags listed in the file Unicorn/Custom/dumpjunktag to be
+-j causes tags listed in the file Unicorn/Custom/dumpjunktag to be excluded from exported records.
-       excluded from exported records.
-An alternate dumpjunktag file can be
-       specified using the -n argument.
+   An alternate dumpjunktag file can be specified using the -n argument.
 ```